Scalingo/nginx-buildpack/README.md

 ### Updating the CRS rules

-- You have to redeploy the application, the latest stable version is downloaded during the build phase.
-For that, create an empty commit on your repository and push it to the scalingo remote
+You have to redeploy the application, the latest stable version is downloaded during the build phase.
+For that, create an empty commit on your repository and push it to the scalingo remote.

-Note: you can manually set a specific version of the CRS by setting the variable `MODSECURITY_CORE_RULE_SET_VERSION` (default is `3.3.2` at the day of May 31, 2022)
+You can manually specify the version of CRS you want by setting the variable `MODSECURITY_CORE_RULE_SET_VERSION`.

 ### Updating the ModSecurity version

-- Upon each deployment, the latest packaged version of modsecurity is used.
+Upon each deployment, the latest packaged version of modsecurity is used.
 Scalingo does not provide any guarantee in term of packagin time after each release, get in touch with the support if you need a specific version.

-Note: minimal supported version is 3.0.6

 ### How-to add a custom rule

 - Note that, on Scalingo, the root of your repository is deployed on `/app`
 - Create a file to hold all the custom rules you will write and reference it in the nginx config file like so:

 ```bash
 ##############################################